bossley9/nvim/README.md

 precious seconds of time.
 I've tried to use Visual Studio Code's `vim` and `neovim` extensions and am dissatisfied with both.
-They both display the mode on the status bar which is hidden in `fullscreen` and `zen mode` (both of which I use frequently).
-They also seem to have occassional glitches, and not all Vim commands can be executed.
+They both display the mode on the status bar which is hidden in `fullscreen` and `zen mode` (both of which I use frequently). ~~They also seem to have occassional glitches, and not all Vim commands can be executed.~~ **I was experiencing glitches and issues due to Vim plugin incompatiblity with Visual Studio Code (my own ignorance).
+However, my argument still stands.**

 I wanted an editing solution with high performance and small memory footprint that includes all the features of Visual Studio Code that I regularly utilize.